ggian/suplemmentary_material_CMPB/README.md

 # FORTH stress dataset
-**Stress detection based on facial action units, machine learning and explainable artificial intelligence**
+**Stress detection based on facial action units, machine learning and explainable artificial intelligence** Giorgos Giannakakis^1, Anastasios Roussos, Christina Andreou, Stefan Borgwardt and Alexandra I. Korda

-  Giorgos Giannakakis, Institute of Computer Science, Foundation for Research and Technology Hellas
+  ^1 Institute of Computer Science, Foundation for Research and Technology Hellas

-  Anastasios Roussos, Institute of Computer Science, Foundation for Research and Technology Hellas
+   Institute of Computer Science, Foundation for Research and Technology Hellas

-  Christina Andreou, Translational Psychiatry, Department of Psychiatry and Psychotherapy, University of Luebeck
+   Translational Psychiatry, Department of Psychiatry and Psychotherapy, University of Luebeck

-  Stefan Borgwardt, Translational Psychiatry, Department of Psychiatry and Psychotherapy, University of Luebeck
+   Translational Psychiatry, Department of Psychiatry and Psychotherapy, University of Luebeck

-  Alexandra I. Korda, Translational Psychiatry, Department of Psychiatry and Psychotherapy, University of Luebeck
+  , Translational Psychiatry, Department of Psychiatry and Psychotherapy, University of Luebeck

 ## Abstract